NETBALL

 Our aim is to provide a culturally, socially and physically safe and inclusive netball playing environment for all, and we seek to be recognised as a competitive, community value orientated, and professional sporting club, equally admired for on-field and off-field achievements.

-BHFNC registers up to 12 junior and senior teams in the Bellarine Football Netball League (BFNL) that play in a traditional ‘home & away’ style competition on Saturdays alongside our Senior Men’s Football teams.
-This competition runs from approx. late March to mid-September each year.
+BHFNC has 6 Senior and 6 Junior sides that participate in the Bellarine Football Netball League in a traditional ‘home & away’ structured competition on Saturdays alongside our Senior Men’s Football teams.

-We also register additional junior teams from 11&Under through to 19&Under age groups, to suit our membership requirements in AFL Barwon’s Geelong Junior Netball (GJNL) competitions that play at Kardinia Park on weekdays across winter.
+We register additional junior teams from 11&U through to 19&U age groups in the AFL Barwon Junior Netball competitions that play at various locations on weekdays during winter season (April-September) and summer season (October-March).

-Netball selection trials are held in February each year to allocate players to teams using a strengths-based approach, this ensures we field highly competitive teams each year.
-Prospective players must submit an Expression of Interest (EOI) during the pre-season to be eligible to participate in selection trials.
+Netball selection trials are held between November-February each year to allocate players to teams using a strengths-based approach, this ensures we field highly competitive teams each year.
+Prospective players must submit an Expression of Interest (EOI) to be eligible to participate in selection trials.

 Read more about our netball playing and selection policy here.